UtrechtUniversity/Workshop-IRAS/docs/Parallel_programming_R.md

 seff <job number>
 ```

-### Epilogue

 This is the end of our lesson on **Parallel Programming in R**.
 As we have mentioned in the first paragraph, there are many more packages to explore.
 We must admit that the given examples were rather simple.
 In a real parallel universe you can encounter problems which requires you to delve deep in the documentation.
 E.g. if you have tasks that differ substantially in computing time.

-One of the nice things, however, is that `parallel` and `batchtools` also run on your workstation.
-And workstations, today, have often 6 or more cores.
-And if you need more and/or remote computing power, your program can easily be migrated to a node on a cluster.
+One of the nice things of the packages`parallel` and `batchtools` is that they also run on your workstation.
+You can develop your parallel code interactively in RStudio.
+Desktop and laptop computers have often 6 or more cores these days.
+And if you need more computing power, your program can easily be migrated to a node on a cluster.